Think keto is impossible? Think again. With this easy keto meal plan, a low-carb diet has never been easier.

-Stir frys are incredibly easy meals to prepare, require very few net carbs and typically only require one skillet.
+Stir fries are incredibly easy meals to prepare, require very few net carbs and typically only require one skillet.
 Plus, frozen vegetables (and frozen seafood, for that matter) work great in stir fry recipes.
-Purchase a bag of frozen mixed veggies and keep on hand — you’ll be able to prepare a delicious dinner, even when you forgot to grocery shop.
+Purchase a bag of frozen mixed veggies and keep on hand — you’ll be able to prepare a delicious dinner, even when you forget to grocery shop.

 This easy, weeknight meal contains just five ingredients.
 Simply combine bacon, mushrooms and seasonings in a skillet over medium-high heat.
 Sautee for 10 minutes, and you have yourself a one-pot meal.

-You don’t need to be a chef to be a low carb maven.
-There are plenty of low carb recipes that require few ingredients and even less prep time.
+You don’t need to be a chef to be a low-carb maven.
+There are plenty of low-carb recipes that require few ingredients and even less prep time.
 If you lead a hectic lifestyle, use the 25 recipes above to create a weekly rotation that works for your family and schedule.
-Plus, it’s much healthier than pizza or frozen, prepared meals.
+Plus, it’s much healthier than takeout.

-With a little preparation, a lot of patience, and a little help with resources from the internet, you can prepare nutritious, quick meals for you and your family.
-If you master the above recipes, browse the extensive database of keto recipes on this website for more recipe inspiration.
+With a little preparation, a lot of patience, and some help with online resources, you can prepare nutritious, quick meals for you and your family.
+Browse the extensive database of keto recipes on this website for more easy keto meal plan inspiration.

 11 thoughts on “Easy Keto Meal Plan: 25 Recipes to Keep Keto Simple”